 Then there’s the initial purchase cost, which can differ slightly between options:

 |Smoker type||Purchase price range (average)||Cost to operate / per hour (average)|

 There is no easy way to tell you which smoker grill is better.
 They all have their advantages and disadvantages.

 So it may be best if you’ll read through the article and figure out which one is the best one for you.

 Personally, I think they’re all good smoker grills provided you use them properly.
 Some meat types are good for a certain smoker grill while other meat types work well with other grills.

-Essentially it all boils down to how much you’re willing to invest in these things, what kinds of meat you’ll be cooking, how frequent you’ll need to smoke meat.
+Essentially it all boils down to how much you’re willing to invest in these things.
+It also depends on what kinds of meat you like to cook.
+Also, take into consideration how frequently you need to smoke meat.

 And of course, the last thing to consider is whether you use the grill at home or for your business.

 Next, check out my Beginner’s Guide on How To Smoke Meat At Home